 14. War Memorial Museum

-The War Memorial Museum is one of the most spectacular sightseeing places in Auckland.
+The War Memorial Museum is one of the most spectacular sightseeing places in Auckland if you’re looking for what to do in Auckland.
 This vintage museum building of spellbinding architecture was founded in 1929.
 It showcases images & objects of historical wars, New Zealand’s military expeditions, treaties signed, and victories.

 Opening hours: 10 am to 5 pm